 The State acknowledges the crucial importance of quick dissemination of early warning of impending disasters and every possible measure will be taken to utilize the lead-time provided for preparedness measures.
 As soon as the warning of an impending calamity is received, SEOC, DEOC and TEOC will be on a state of alert.
 The Incident Commander will take charge of the DEOC and oversee the dissemination of warning to the community.
 The District Collector will inform the District Disaster Management Committees who will alert their concerned departments and Talati cum Mantri wil disseminate the warning to the community at village level.
-On the basis of assessment of the severity of the disaster, the State Relief Commissioner (Incident Commander) shall issue appropriate instructions on actions to be taken including evacuation to the District Collector will use his own discretion on the preparedness measures for facing the impending disaster.
+On the basis of assessment of the severity of the disaster, the State Relief Commissioner (Incident Commander) shall issue appropriate instructions on actions to be taken including evacuation to the District Collector, who will then supervise evacuation.
+In situations of emergency, the District Collector will use his own discretion on the preparedness measures for facing the impending disaster.
 Nowdays, Social media like whatsapp, Facebook and Twitter are being used for disseminating disaster warning down to the community level.